verilator/verilator/docs/guide/warnings.rst

    This is a warning because the static default differs from C++, differs from class member function/tasks.
-Static is a more dangerous default then automatic as static prevents the function from being reinterant, which may be a source of bugs, and/or performance issues.
+Static is a more dangerous default then automatic as static prevents the function from being reentrant, which may be a source of bugs, and/or performance issues.

    If the function does not require static behavior, change it to "function